 The best way to book your ferry tickets from Athens to Crete is to pre-book them online.
 Especially in the middle of the peak season (June to August), There’s a high chance that Greek ferries are overbooked, so pre-booking is the best way to avoid last-minute inconveniences.

 Besides, booking your ferry tickets online is faster and more convenient than searching for a travel agency.
-It will also save you a lot of time, as you can have your ferry tickets delivered on your doorstep, without having to wait in long queues.
+It will also save you a lot of time, as you can have your ferry tickets delivered to your doorstep, without having to wait in long queues.

 How can you get from Athens International Airport to Piraeus Port?

 If you’re planning to take the ferry to Crete after arriving by plane, then you should get to Piraeus port directly from the airport.
 Let’s see the best ways to Piraeus port from Athens airport.

 Taking a taxi is one of the fastest ways to get from the airport to the port, but it is way more pricey than the public means of transportation.
 More specifically, a taxi ride from Athens International Airport to Piraeus costs 50-60 euros and lasts for about an hour.
 To avoid being overcharged or not reaching your destination on time, we suggest that you pre-book your transfer to the port online.
 Doing so, a professional driver will pick you up from the airport and get you to the port fast, without hidden costs or delays.

 Taking the bus is the cheapest way to get from the airport to the port.
 The bus line that connects the airport with Piraeus is the X96 bus line and operates regularly 24/7 all year round, including holidays.
 It will get you to Piraeus in 90 minutes and the bus ticket costs as little as 6 euros.